-Pupils who study History learn to argue, analyse, evaluate, organise and communicate their knowledge and views both orally and in writing, building on the skills and knowledge that they have been developing in 1st to 3rd Form.
-Pupils will learn to use historical sources critically and they will be able to use this evidence to draw their own conclusions and judgements about historical events.
-It provides an excellent foundation for the study of A-level History.
+Pupils who study History learn to argue, analyse, evaluate, organise and communicate their knowledge and views.
+Pupils will build and extend the skills and knowledge they have been developing in 1st to 3rd Form.
+Pupils will learn to use historical sources critically and apply evidence to draw their own conclusions and reach judgements about historical events.

+The course also provides an excellent foundation for the study of History at A Level.